anicholson/dotnich/source/precis/index.markdown

 ---
 # pr&eacute;cis

 Hi!
-I'm a 29-year-old software developer from Melbourne, Australia.
+I'm a 30-year-old software developer from Melbourne, Australia.
 Please call me Andy :)

 Here&apos;s what you need to know about me:

 * I have been interested in technology since childhood (first an IBM XT, then a 386!), and people since becoming an adult.

 * I pick up new languages, concepts, and technologies quickly.
-My career so far has called on me to learn and use PHP, Python, and Javascript, but right now I mostly write code in [Ruby][2].
+My career so far has called on me to learn and use PHP, Python, and even a smattering of C++!
+Right now I mostly write code in [Ruby][4], Javascript, [Crystal][crystal] & [Elm][elm].

 * I'm warm and friendly, and easy to work with.